apache/flink/docs/apis/batch/libs/gelly.md

 ### Jaccard Index

 #### Overview
-The Jaccard Index measures the similarity between vertex neighborhoods.
-Scores range from 0.0 (no common neighbors) to 1.0 (all neighbors are common).
+The Jaccard Index measures the similarity between vertex neighborhoods and is computed as the number of shared numbers divided by the number of distinct neighbors.
+Scores range from 0.0 (no shared neighbors) to 1.0 (all neighbors are shared).

 #### Details
-Counting common neighbors for pairs of vertices is equivalent to counting the two-paths consisting of two edges connecting the two vertices to the common neighbor.
-The number of distinct neighbors for pairs of vertices is computed by storing the sum of degrees of the vertex pair and subtracting the count of common neighbors, which are double-counted in the sum of degrees.
+Counting shared neighbors for pairs of vertices is equivalent to counting connecting paths of length two.
+The number of distinct neighbors is computed by storing the sum of degrees of the vertex pair and subtracting the count of shared neighbors, which are double-counted in the sum of degrees.

-The algorithm first annotates each edge with the endpoint degree.
-Grouping on the midpoint vertex, each pair of neighbors is emitted with the endpoint degree sum.
-Grouping on two-paths, the common neighbors are counted.
+The algorithm first annotates each edge with the target vertex's degree.
+Grouping on the source vertex, each pair of neighbors is emitted with the degree sum.
+Grouping on two-paths, the shared neighbors are counted.

 #### Usage
-The algorithm takes a simple, undirected graph as input and outputs a `DataSet` of tuples containing two vertex IDs, the number of common neighbors, and the number of distinct neighbors.
+The algorithm takes a simple, undirected graph as input and outputs a `DataSet` of tuples containing two vertex IDs, the number of shared neighbors, and the number of distinct neighbors.
+The result class provides a method to compute the Jaccard Index score.
 The graph ID type must be `Comparable` and `Copyable`.

 ### Local Clustering Coefficient